tokio-rs/website/content/docs/getting-started/futures.md

 ready state, the executor is notifed.
 This enables the executor to be efficient in scheduling tasks.

+When a function returns Async::NotReady, it signals that it is currently not in a ready state and is unable to complete the operation.
 It is critical that the executor is notified when the state transitions to "ready".
 Otherwise, the task will hang infinitely, never getting run again.

 For most future implementations, this is done transitively.
 When a future implementation is a combination of sub futures, the outer future only returns